testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 Imagine Mario sprinting through a level, collecting coins, and leaping over pits.
 Each action he takes depends on a myriad of factors: his speed, the timing of his jumps, his momentum and inertia, and even the layout of the level itself.
 Writing individual test cases for each scenario—like we showed in [Part 1](/blog/testing-super-mario-using-a-behavior-model-part1/)—would be like trying to count every grain of sand on a beach.

 This is where behavior models shine.
 They decouple assertions about expected behavior from the test actions themselves, allowing us to focus on what the game should do rather than how to test it.
+The key idea is that these models are executable specifications—behavior‑as‑code—that can be plugged into any driver.
 This decoupling opens the door to applying various state space exploration techniques—whether through manual testing, automated scripts, or fully autonomous systems.
 The model becomes your universal correctness oracle, validating behavior across any path through Mario's world.<!-- more -->

 Because behavior models are composable, we can build them incrementally—start with basic properties, then add complexity as needed.
 The [test oracle problem](https://en.wikipedia.org/wiki/Test_oracle) puts a fundamental boundary on any model, but behavior models acknowledge this reality and let us choose the right abstraction level.
 Crucially, they provide a practical way to approach correctness testing at scale across such vast state spaces.